Spin-orbit pumping

 where we have used that $\v m_r$ is independent of time and $\v \Omega = \omega \uv z$.
 The boundary condition in the rotating frame is

 at $z = 0$ and $z = L$.

 The magnetization is measurable through the so-called spin-voltage,

-If we connect the nanowire to a ferromagnet that is strongly polarized with polarization $P$ along the $z$-direction, then $P\mu_z$ is the voltage difference between the nanowire and ferromagnet in the absence of electric current~\cite{heikkila2019}.
+If we connect the nanowire to a detector electrode through an interface with polarization $P$ along the $z$-direction, as illustrated in \cref{fig:sketch}, then $P\mu_z$ is the voltage difference between the nanowire and ferromagnet in the absence of electric current~\cite{silsbee1980,johnson1985,tombros2007,poli2008,silaev2015,heikkila2019}.
+This is shown in the supplementary material~\cite{supplementary,bergeret2012,ali2017,hugdal2017}.

 \textit{Results}.
-We solve \cref{eq:magnetizationRot,eq:bcRot} numerically by using the finite element method. \Cref{fig:mag} shows the resulting spatial distribution of $\v m_r$ for various system parameters and \cref{fig:2d} shows the spatially averaged spin-voltage as a function of electric field strength and angular frequency.
+We solve \cref{eq:magnetizationRot,eq:bcRot} numerically by using the finite element method. \Cref{fig:mag} shows the resulting spatial distribution of $\v m_r$ for various system parameters and \cref{fig:2d} shows the spatially averaged spin-voltage as a function of the Rashba coupling parameter and frequency, $f = \omega/2\pi$.
 We have used $m = 0.1m_e$, where $m_e$ is the electron mass and $D = \SI{e2}{\centi\meter\squared\per\second}$.
-Note that the $z$-component of the magnetization is equal in the rotating frame and lab-frame, so $m_z$, as shown in \cref{fig:mag} is static and equal in both frames.
+Note that the $z$-component of the magnetization is equal in the rotating frame and lab-frame, so $m_z$ in \cref{fig:mag} is static and equal in both frames.

-\Cref{fig:mag} shows that the magnetization has non-zero components in the $x$- and $y$-direction that is antisymmetric around the middle of the wire.
+\Cref{fig:mag} shows that the magnetization has non-zero components in the $x$- and $y$-direction that are antisymmetric around the middle of the wire.
 In the rotating frame, magnetization along the $y$-direction is induced at the boundaries, as can be seen from \cref{eq:bcRot}.
 This magnetization is rotated around the $z$-axis from the term $\v\Omega \times \v m_r$ in \cref{eq:magnetizationRot}, and it is rotated into the $z$-component because of $4D\v A_0 \times \partial \v m_r / \partial z$.
 The former comes from the effective magnetic field present in the rotating frame and the latter is the spin precession of the diffusion current from SOC.
-We can see the spin rotation effect of $\v\Omega$ by comparing panels a) and b) in \cref{fig:mag}.
-From this we see that when $\omega$ is decreased from $\SI{200}{\giga\hertz}$ to $\SI{20}{\giga\hertz}$, $m_z$ and $m_{ry}$ are also scaled by a factor $1/10$.
-This is reasonable since the source term in the magnetization equation is proportional to $\omega$.
-The $x$-component, $m_{rx}$, on the other hand, is reduced much more in \cref{fig:mag}~b), which is expected since the rotation from $m_{ry}$, coming from the term $\v\Omega \times \v m_r$, is much less.
+We can see the spin rotation effect of $\v\Omega$ by comparing panels (a) and (b) in \cref{fig:mag}.
+From this we see that when $f$ is decreased from $\SI{32}{\giga\hertz}$ to $\SI{3.2}{\giga\hertz}$, $m_z$ and $m_{ry}$ are also scaled by a factor $1/10$.
+This is reasonable since the source term in the magnetization equation is proportional to $f$.
+The $x$-component, $m_{rx}$, on the other hand, is reduced much more in \cref{fig:mag}~(b), which is expected since the rotation from $m_{ry}$, coming from the term $\v\Omega \times \v m_r$, is much less.